mattermost/docs/source/manage/in-product-notices.rst

 .. image:: ../images/notices_admin.png
    :alt: An example of an in-product administrator notice announcing that a new server version of Mattermost is available.
 Admin notices also announce when external dependencies are being deprecated, or when server upgrades or optimizations are recommended.

-Administrator notices can be disabled in the **System Console > Notices** page.
+Administrator notices can be disabled in the **System Console > Site Configuration > Notices** page.

 End user notices
 ----------------

 End user notices are used to inform users and Admins of new feature enhancements and when new desktop versions are available.
-They can be disabled in **System Console > Notices**.
+They can be disabled in **System Console > Site Configuration > Notices**.

 .. image:: ../images/notices.png
    :alt: An example of an end user in-product notice announcing that a new Mattermost Desktop App version is available.
 End user notices announce when new features and versions are available, and can be disabled.